martins5678/Targeted-Marketing-Using-LLM/README.md

 ![Banner](https://raw.githubusercontent.com/bankoleridwan/Targeted-Marketing-Using-LLM/main/img/banner.jpg)

-The ExploreAI team aimed to soar above competitors in the fast-paced marketing world by embracing targeted strategies.
-Recognizing the power of personalized messaging, they enlisted our help to create a cutting-edge solution.
+Our client aimed to soar above competitors in the fast-paced marketing world by embracing targeted strategies.
+Recognizing the power of personalized marketing, they enlisted our help to create a cutting-edge solution.
 Our mission?
 Develop a machine learning application that assesses content alignment and offers real-time insights and recommendations for improvement.

 ## The Challenge